HDdev8/fso-phonebook-app/README.md

 ## Lessons Learned

 This is one of my first projects built with React, and I enjoyed it as an alternative to plain JavaScript.
 I'm really looking forward to spending more time with it.
 I had fun learning how to build the backend, and I especially liked using a real database for the first time.
-Building a React site/app with Vite is so much nicer than using Webpack.
+My experience with Vite has been really pleasant.
 I'm really getting a feel for the JavaScript ecosystem, such as how NPM works or how nice it is to have so many packages available.

 ## Recent Projects